Buy

-Types of Caviar:
+Types of Caviar

 While there are twenty-six species of Sturgeon, the four most valuable all live in the Caspian Sea.
 These four are the Beluga, Osetra, Sevruga, and Sterlet.
 Belugas, being the largest, can live for up to 150 years and weigh one ton.
-Many connoisseurs consider the Beluga’s Caviar to be the best, which put excessive demands on the species.
+Many connoisseurs consider Beluga Caviar to be the best, which put excessive demands on the species.
 As of today it is illegal to import Beluga caviar into the US and also illegal to transport any remaining Beluga caviar that is in the US across state lines.

 The roe of the Osetra has a slightly stronger flavor than the Beluga, but it is the Sevruga roe that tastes the strongest, along with producing the smallest eggs.
 The smallest sturgeon, the Sterlet, has larger roe that the Sevruga, but a mild taste.
 Because the Sterlet was prizes as a food source, it was fished almost to extinction.

-Serving Caviar:
+Serving Caviar

 When enjoying Caviar, make sure to just relax and not overcomplicate the experience.
 To allow the delicate flavor of the caviar to come through, serve the caviar on a plain base, such as the traditional buckwheat blini.
 Plain crackers, toasted brioche, or challah bread are all perfect substitutes.
 You can then top with a small dollop of crème fraiche on the blini, then add the caviar.
 For the purist, just enjoy the caviar by the spoonful will no adornment, pressing the eggs against the roof of your mouth with your tongue until they pop.